10 Compliments Your Kids Need to Hear

 1. Compliment their character.

 It’s too easy to fall into patterns of disapproval, where the only time we notice is when kids do wrong.
-Rather than waiting for disobedience or disrespect (then coming down like a ton of bricks) try noticing obedience and respect: “I don’t always remember to tell you, but you are an awesome young man, and I appreciate the way you treat your mother”.
+Rather than waiting for disobedience or disrespect (then coming down like a ton of bricks), try noticing obedience and respect: “I don’t always remember to tell you, but you are an awesome young man, and I appreciate the way you treat people.”

 3. Compliment them for simply being part of the family.